-Immigration Law
+Immigration

 MDM Legal, pllc is experienced with helping businesses hire foreign workers in specialty occupations under the H-1B Visa program.
-Through this program, workers are able to bring their spouse and children with them to live and attend school in the United States.
+Through this program, workers are able to bring their spouses and children with them to live and attend school in the United States.
 Allow our trusted team to help you obtain a foreign labor certification and prepare a petition on behalf of your foreign workers.

 There are five (5) categories of EB Visas and MDM Legal, pllc is experienced in applying for each category These categories of visas allow workers, some listed below, to obtain a permanent residence, commonly known as a “Green Card”, through employment to live and work permanently in the U.S. Allow us to help your business retain the talent it needs.
 Call us today or book a consultation!